-2.2.3 Loyalty Programs
+2.2.3 Loyalty Program

-The Company rewards customers when they shop at its stores, including through its PC Plus and Shoppers Optimum/Pharmaprix Optimum loyalty programs.
+The Company rewards customers when they shop at its stores, including through its PC Optimum loyalty program, which was a result of the merger of the PC Plus and Shoppers Optimum/Pharmaprix Optimum loyalty programs on February 1, 2018.

-PC Plus, a fully digital program, rewards customers with weekly personalized offers on the food they purchase most to create a customized experience for each individual customer.
+PC Optimum is a fully digital program, with weekly personalized offers on the items customers purchase most and a customized experience for each individual customer.

-Customers can earn additional PC points, which can be redeemed for groceries and other products at participating stores within the Company's network, when they use President's Choice Financial products and services.
+Customers can also earn PC Optimum points by making qualifying purchases or through the use of a President's Choice Financial MasterCard, which can be redeemed for groceries and other products at participating stores within the Company's network and certain e-commerce sites.